Teaching empathy? This might sound strange if you think of empathy as a talent--something we either have or lack.

 Waters E, Wippman J, and Sroufe LA.
 1979.
 Attachment, positive affect and competence in the peer group: Two studies in construct

 Zahn-Waxler C, Hollenbeck B and Radke-Yarrow.
 1984.
 The origins of empathy and altruism.
 In MW Fox and LD Mickley (eds): Advances in animal welfare science.
 Humane Society of the United States.

-This article about teaching empathy is based on research published before 2009.
-Content last modified 3/9.
+This article about teaching empathy is based on research published before February 2014.